 What are the Community’s expenses?

-- One-time Expenses (Capital Expenditures): Clearing land; building new buildings, roads, bridges, power systems; improving/remodeling old ones; buying new equipment.
+- One-time Expenses (Capital Expenditures): Select materials for new buildings, power systems; improving/remodeling old ones; buying new equipment and tools; satellite internet.

 What are the sources of income at the Community level?